ucan-wg/invocation/README.md

 }
 ```

-By analogy, this can be interpreted rougly as follows:
+By analogy, this can be interpreted roughly as follows:

 ``` js
 const createDraft = crud.create("https://example.com/blog/posts", {